Digitalized-Energy-Systems/opfgym/docs/source/benchmarks.rst

 is ensured.

-The following table provides an overview of the benchmark environments, including the utilized Simbench benchmark power system, the number of buses, number of observations, number of actions, and the implemented actuator units, with information whether active (P) or reactive power (Q) is controlled:
+The following table provides an overview of the benchmark environments, including the utilized SimBench benchmark system, the number of buses, number of observations, number of actions, and the implemented actuator units, with information whether active (P) or reactive power (Q) is controlled: